How to contribute to xPack OpenOCD

 xpm install --config darwin-x64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets

-To run the native build:
+To execute the native build:

 xpm run build --config darwin-x64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets